Neeley Entrepreneurship Center | Values and Ventures® Business Plan Competition

 Each plan should be an organized and coherent plan of action for a new, for-profit venture (nonprofit ventures will be disqualified) that has a distinct values-driven component.
 Plans should indicate how prize winnings will be used to further the values component of the business.

-- Submissions must be received by 5 pm CST, March 28, 2014, electronically in a pdf format.
-Further instructions will be provided.
+- Submissions must be received by 5 pm CST, April 7, 2017, electronically in a pdf format.

 - Plans must be for newly conceived ventures only.